amirkhonov/ai-102-mindmap/README.md

     * Objects
     * Tables

+#### Implement semantic and vector store solutions

+* **Semantic ranking**: Language understanding to reevaluate result sets
+* **Vector store**: Store and query embeddings for similarity search
+* Enhance search with AI-powered understanding

 ### Implement an Azure AI Document Intelligence solution

 #### Provision a Document Intelligence resource

 * Azure AI Document Intelligence is a cloud service that uses machine learning to extract information from documents.

 #### Use prebuilt models to extract data from documents

 * Prebuilt models are trained on a wide range of document types and can extract information from documents with minimal configuration:
   * Receipts
   * Invoices